vbr-calc/vbr/docs/_pages/gettingstarted/quickstart.md

 ---
 permalink: /gettingstarted/
-title: "Quick Start"
+title: 'Quick Start'
 ---

 The following outlines the basic usage for the VBR calculator.
 Additionally, there are a growing number of [examples](/vbr/examples/) in Projects/ to illustrate more complex usage, particularly in developing a statistical framework for comparing predicted mechanical properties to observed properties.
 In general, the flow is to:

 1. Initialize VBR
 2. Set Methods List